 Next, I found myself really trying to figure out the postures and the “feeling” my body would experience if I was in the pose properly.
 I found myself concentrating on the dialog and listening to the encouragement and corrections of the instructors.
 The yoga was working…I was experiencing transformations and each time I laid out my mat and towel, I was excited to see what my next class had in store for me.

-I’ve always been active with cardio and weight training, but it is clear that after about three months of practicing Bikram Yoga, my body evolved and I’m proud to say that it continues to change and evolve.
-When someone comments on how I look or the glow on my face, I’m quick to give my kudos to my Bikram Yoga practice.
+I’ve always been active with cardio and weight training, but it is clear that after about three months of practicing the Bikram Yoga Series, my body evolved and I’m proud to say that it continues to change and evolve.
+When someone comments on how I look or the glow on my face, I’m quick to give my kudos to my Bikram Yoga Series practice.

 I’d been practicing Hatha and Vinyasa yoga for about 10 years and was very reluctant to try Bikram yoga.
 To be honest, I couldn’t understand why anyone would want to do yoga in such heat or be confined to just 29 postures.
 I loved the surprise of not knowing which posture was coming next in my Hatha and Vinyasa yoga classes and loved learning different postures.

-Being an avid runner and training for half marathons, I noticed how Bikram yoga really helped improve my endurance, speed, and running form.
+Being an avid runner and training for half marathons, I noticed how yoga really helped improve my endurance, speed, and running form.
 I also see the quickest results in muscle tone improvement – better than any other physical activity I’ve done – which is a lot.
-As running does for me, each Bikram yoga class keeps me physically active while challenging and inspiring me mentally.
+As running does for me, each Bikram Yoga Series class keeps me physically active while challenging and inspiring me mentally.
 As I practice regularly, my memory has improved, my body has toned, and my attitude has been more positive.
-I would strongly recommend anyone who may be hesitant to try Bikram yoga to give it a go.
-Aside from having great instructors, Bikram Yoga Hamburg’s culture and fellow students are great!
+I would strongly recommend anyone who may be hesitant to try Bikram Yoga Series to give it a go.
+Aside from having great instructors, Kula Yoga Studio’s culture and fellow students are great!

-I have practiced yoga for over 15 years, however, the last six years with Bikram has been most significant in my overall health.
+I have practiced yoga for over 15 years, however, the last six years with Kula Yoga Studio has been most significant in my overall health.
 My bone density was in an osteopenia stage heading for osteoporosis and now my T-score has gone back up and I am no longer in the osteopenia state.
 My doctor was amazed at these results.
-I also suffer from piriformis syndrome which often creates sciatica and Bikram yoga keeps the piriformis from becoming inflamed.
+I also suffer from piriformis syndrome which often creates sciatica and the Bikram Yoga Series keeps the piriformis from becoming inflamed.

 When I think of the year 2011, I think of one thing, Rumination Disorder.
 Last year I suffered terrible G.I. problems for 9 months without knowing what it was, to the point where I couldn’t eat without throwing up.
 All the time I was uncomfortable, bloated and I lost a lot of weight due to the disorder.
 It was a very difficult year for my family and me, but through all the tough times we met some people who made those tough times a lot easier and more enjoyable.
 One of those people that really helped me through was Gina!